Bradley-Buchner/Bradley-Buchner/README.md

 * I recently worked on augmenting INDRA (an automated knowledge assembly system for molecular biology) and evaluating biVI (a deep, biophysically-grounded generative model for scRNA-seq data)
 * I'm currently working on SynergyGT: a graph transformer model for predicting pairs of gene perturbations that synergistically alter lifespan in the roundworm *C. elegans*.
 * Ask me about my love for UNC Basketball and pretentious appreciation of craft beer!
+You can reach me at bradleybuchner1@gmail.com.